Robert Genin: Biography

 In 1929, Genin moved to Paris.
 There, his artistic style developed further under the influence of Fauvism and Neo-primitivism.

 In 1936, Genin finally returned to the USSR, with the intention of taking an active part in building up the new socialist society by painting frescos on the walls of Moscow's new buildings.
 In March of that year, while Genin was already in Moscow, his first (and the last) American exhibition was held in NYC at Lilienfeld Galleries.

 In Moscow, his first major commission was a fresco for one of the pavilions at the All-Union Agricultural Exhibition (VSKhV).
-However, in October 1938, the fresco has been covered up, in line with the political processes which had gained strength in the USSR.
+However, in October 1938, the fresco was covered up, in line with the political processes which had gained strength in the USSR.
 His second major commission in Moscow was frescoes for the Palace of Soviets, a commission which was terminated by the outbreak of the Second World War.
-Genin has committed suicide in August 1941, a few days after a devastating air raid by German bombers.
+Genin committed suicide in August 1941, a few days after a devastating air raid by German bombers.